-Dogs and cats that are unspayed or neutered are more likely to spray urine, yowl and wander from home.
-At Paws and Claws Pet Medical Center, we recommend spaying or neutering your pet when he or she is about 8 weeks old.
+Dogs and cats that are not spayed or neutered are more likely to spray urine, yowl and wander from home.
+At Paws and Claws Pet Medical Center, we recommend spaying or neutering your pet when he or she is about 6 months old.

 Why are vaccinations important?

 Vaccinations can protect your pet from illnesses and diseases and can stop the spread of illnesses throughout the pet community.
 In addition, getting your puppy or kitten the rabies vaccination can help protect members of your family because rabies can spread from pets to humans.